 Whitey Miller was born and raised in Reading.
 He graduated from Reading High School.
 He became a civil engineer and worked for the Reading Airport, but he spent most of his engineering career as Chief Engineer for Windsor Service, Inc., a local paving and road construction firm.
 Whitey and his wife, Helen, were world travelers.

-The purpose of the fund is to provide scholarships to high school seniors at Reading High School who will be continuing their education at a four-year college or university in the field of engineering.
-Recipients must be in the top 25% of their graduating class at Reading High School and must have participated on one or more Reading High School athletic teams in their junior and senior years.
+The purpose of the fund is to provide renewable scholarships to high school seniors at Reading High School who will continue their education at a four-year college or university in the field of engineering.
+Applicants must be in the top 25% of their graduating class at Reading High School, with a preference for students who have participated on one or more Reading High School athletic teams in their junior and senior years.

 This fund was established to provide annual awards to one or more well-rounded students at Southern Middle School in Reading.
 The fund was named in memory of Kenneth C. Mock, who was a member and past president of the Reading School Board and was employed by the district for 20 years.